Harvest and Storage

 Dry-Down or Desiccants

-Glyphosate is registered for pre-harvest applications on faba bean and may be used to control perennial weeds such as quackgrass, Canada thistle, sow thistle, common milkweed, toadflax, and dandelion.
-Glyphosate can be sprayed when the seed has less than 30 percent moisture content.
-At this stage, faba bean stems are green to brown; pods are yellow to brown, and 80 to 90 percent of the leaves have dropped.
+Glyphosate is registered for pre-harvest applications on faba beans and may be used to control perennial weeds such as quackgrass, Canada thistle, sow thistle, common milkweed, toadflax, and dandelion.
+Glyphosate can be sprayed when the seed has less than 30 per cent moisture content.
+At this stage, faba bean stems are green to brown, pods are yellow to brown, and 80 to 90 per cent of the leaves have dropped.

-However, not all glyphosate products are registered.
-The current glyphosate products registered for faba bean are Roundup Transorb HC®, Roundup Weather Max®, RT 540®, and Roundup Ultra 2®.
+Glyphosate products currently registered for pre-harvest use in faba beans are Roundup Transorb HC®, Roundup Weather Max®, RT 540®, and Roundup Ultra 2®.
 Since this glyphosate use is registered under the User Requested Minor Use Label Expansion (URMULE) program, the manufacturer assumes no responsibility for herbicide performance.
-Those who apply glyphosate on faba bean do so at their own risk.
+Those who apply glyphosate on faba beans do so at their own risk.

-Combine when moisture content of the seed is at 18 to 20 per cent.
-Combining in the early morning may reduce seed damage if the moisture content is lower than 18 to 20 per cent.
-Combines should be set with maximum concave clearance, high fan speed, and reduced cylinder rotor speed (300 to 400 rpm).
+Combine when moisture content of the seed is at 18-20 per cent.
+Combining in the early morning may reduce seed damage if the moisture content is lower than 18-20 per cent.
+Combines should be set with maximum concave clearance, high fan speed, and reduced cylinder or rotor speed (300-400 rpm).
 Augers should be operated at low speeds to avoid splitting.
 To reduce seed coat cracking, minimize drop distances when moving faba bean seed.
 Harvested seed should be aerated to 16 per cent for safe storage.

-Do not plan to straight cut faba bean without desiccation.
-Straight cutting faba bean that has not been chemically dried down will most likely have significant shattering losses.
+Do not plan to straight cut faba beans without desiccation.
+Straight cutting faba beans that have not been chemically dried down will most likely result in significant shattering losses.

 Make every effort to harvest your faba bean crop in the fall.
-Overwintered faba bean left in the swath will develop toxic moulds and be unsuitable for sale, even as livestock feed.
+Overwintered faba beans left in the swath will develop toxic moulds and be unsuitable for sale, even as livestock feed.